code-54063/site/_pages/welcome.md

 In this subject you will learn how to do some basic coding and work with code to do some cool things.
 You will need to bring a laptop with you in classes to complete most activities.

-**Please contact us ASAP if you need a laptop for this subject, we will be able to source a laptop for you.**
+**Please contact us ASAP if you need a laptop for this subject, we might be able to source a laptop for you.**

 ## Subject online resources